positive-intentions/chat/README.md

 ## Trying it out

 Try it out between you phone and laptop.
 The app is using browser storage, so if you open 2 tabs of the app, they will use and update the same data.
-This can lead to conflict issues and should be avoided. instead if you want to try on your device, you can try between different browsers (like chrome and edge).
+This can lead to conflict issues and should be avoided. instead if you want to try on a single device, you can try between different browsers (like chrome and edge).
 Its also worth noting that incognito modes on all the browsers would also use a different store.

+> Suggestions for troubleshooting
+> - Its best to start off by clearing all site data from the browser settings.
+> - Do not have multiple tabs of the app on the same device.
+> - It doesnt hurt to refresh to page.

 ## Prerequisites for development